Enhanced Privacy Mode

 The legal requirements around a valid opt in require that the lead explicitly clicks a checkbox or link that describes what they are opting into receiving.

 There are four ways leads can be ‘opted in’ in GymLeads:

-- An email to lead map can capture a marketing opt in field.
-(Under the GDPR, legally this must be a specific, seperate checkbox that users can optionally click to submit their details)
+An email to lead map can capture a marketing opt in field.
+(Under the GDPR, legally this must be a specific, separate checkbox that users can optionally click to submit their details)